Factbox: Details of the new North America free trade deal

 Despite the strongly worded language, the energy chapter does not prevent foreign oil companies from producing oil in Mexico under a liberalization of the industry passed by the outgoing government.

-Reporting by Dave Graham and Ana Isabel Martinez; Compiled by Anthony Esposito and Frank Jack Daniel; Editing by Raissa Kasolowsky
+Reporting by Dave Graham, Ana Isabel Martinez, Allison Martell, Rod Nickel and Mike Erman; Compiled by Anthony Esposito, Frank Jack Daniel and Denny Thomas; Editing by Raissa Kasolowsky, Cynthia Osterman and Peter Cooney